Taliban co-founder Baradar in Kabul for talks to set up government

 He was appointed head of the Taliban's political office in Doha, where he oversaw the signing of the agreement that led to the agreement for US forces to withdraw and end their 20-year campaign.

-The Taliban scotched any hopes of a negotiated peace deal with the Afghan government by overrunning the country in under two weeks -- a lightning offensive that ended with them taking Kabul unopposed last Sunday.
+The Taliban said to have scotched any hopes of a negotiated peace deal with the Afghan government by overrunning the country in under two weeks - a lightning offensive that ended with them taking Kabul unopposed last Sunday.

+On Friday, Khalil Haqqani - the uncle of Taliban deputy leader Sirajuddin Haqqani - was seen leading prayers at a mosque in Kabul.

+Another key leader of the so-called Haqqani network - Anas Haqqani - was also in the capital and had met former president Hamid Karzai and Abdullah Abdullah, who led the overall peace process for the previous administration.